New Mexico Medicaid Long Term Care Eligibility for 2023

-3. Income Limitations – if single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be no higher than $2,000 per month ($3,000 if a couple needs care).
+3. Income Limitations – if single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be no higher than $2,742 per month.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 The state has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.

-Exempt Assets for an applicant in New Mexico include:
+Exempt Assets for 2023 for an applicant in New Mexico include:

 i. $2,000 or less in cash/non-exempt assets if single.
 If the assets exceed the limit on the first of the month the applicant is ineligible for the entire month.